 The problems resulting from poor blood circulation and other aspects of diabetes, when not controlled properly, can also lead to kidney disease, heart disease, stroke, nerve damage and eye disease.

 People with diabetes are considered by life insurance companies to be a higher risk than those without diabetes.
-However, comparing life insurance from a wide variety of companies can help improve the chances of someone with diabetes finding a policy that is right for them, and one that is still fairly priced.
+However, comparing life insurance from a wide variety of companies can help improve the chances of someone with diabetes finding a policy that's right for them, and one that is still fairly priced.

-It is not all that uncommon to be asked to undergo a medical in order to be approved for a life insurance policy, and if you suffer from diabetes your insurer may require a medical before agreeing to cover you.
+It's not all that uncommon to be asked to undergo a medical in order to be approved for a life insurance policy, and if you suffer from diabetes your insurer may require a medical before agreeing to cover you.

 Some insurers may not even be willing to offer life insurance for diabetics, so comparing as much as the market as possible is highly recommended.

 The best way to find an affordable life insurance policy with a history of medical issues is to talk to a professional who will take your unique needs into account.

-* Prepare recent blood sugar level readings
+Prepare recent blood sugar level readings

-* Ask your doctor to provide an assessment of your condition currently
+Ask your doctor to provide an assessment of your condition currently

-* Send over any previous medical reports
+Send over any previous medical reports

-* List the ways you control your diabetes (e.g. regular exercise, meal plans)
+List the ways you control your diabetes (e.g. regular exercise, meal plans)

-* Provide correct and accurate information about yourself and your condition
+Provide correct and accurate information about yourself and your condition

-* Compare policies from a wide range of insurers
+Compare policies from a wide range of insurers

 The insurers that do cover people with diabetes will often need to know how exactly you control your condition.
 If you suffer from diabetes and are looking for life insurance, you should have evidence of your treatments, doctors' advice and anything else that could determine how healthy you are.

-If you already have a life insurance policy but have been diagnosed with type 2 diabetes, then your policy should still apply.
+If you already have a life insurance policy, but have since been diagnosed with type 2 diabetes, then your policy should still apply.
 However, if you need to renew your policy (in the case of term life insurance) you will need to declare your new condition, which is likely to result in higher premiums.